 R/V Monitor's Blog

-On Wednesday, November 28th, the crew of the R/V Monitor was out on the upper Bay collecting bacteria samples, taking Secchi Disk and Par sensor water clarity measurements, conducting water column profiles using the Seabird instrument, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity, and pH, all in an effort to document water quality improvements associated with NBC construction projects.
-Sara captained the boat while monitoring professionals Fern and Mike collected the samples and data.
-It was a cool day with winds out of the south, making the water choppy.
-Below is a photo taken this day of Phillipsdale landing in the Seekonk River, where NBC's fixed site monitoring station is located.
+After several weeks of inclement weather, the R/V Monitor was out on the upper Bay twice this week.
+First, on Tuesday, February 5th, the crew was out conducting underwater benthic video transects, to document how reduced nitrogen loadings to the upper Bay impacts the local benthos.
+Three transects, using an underwater video camera mounted on a sled, were conducted this day.
+Jeff captained the boat, while monitoring professionals Gerard, Bekki, and Amanda worked the video equipment.
+It was a partly sunny day, warm and little wind.
+The waters were calm, ideal conditions to conduct the transect monitoring.
+Again, on Wednesday, February 6th, the crew was out collecting bacteria samples, taking Secchi Disk and Par sensor water clarity measurements, conducting water column profiles using the Seabird instrument, and conducting real-time surface mapping of water quality parameters, including dissolved oxygen, chlorophyll, water temperature, salinity and pH, all in an effort to document water quality improvements associated with NBC construction projects.
+Jeff captained the boat while monitoring professionals Amanda and Gerard collected the samples and data.
+It was a sunny but brisk day, and the wind and water were calm.
+Below is a photo taken on February 6th of a tug boat in the upper Bay.